mcneill-h/Home-Designer/README.md

 Despite its effectiveness, the program has several limitations.
 It currently only supports single-floor buildings and places walls in a grid-based, horizontally and vertically.
 We can reproduce approximated diagonal or curved walls by combining multiple small segments, but this remains a workaround rather than a true solution.

+No AI was used to generate the code.
+AI was never used in the development of this program.

 # Broad Program explanation

 I computed collisions by taking advantage of the geometry of the environment.
 By creating a grid-based representation of wall placement, I could exploit repeating patterns and trigonometry to determine the positions of possible intersections.
 The program then only needed to check whether a wall existed at a given intersection with the ray.
 The program send over 1200 rays, at an fov of 120 degrees, in order to generate the 3D walls